 No step-by-step photos this time (it’s pretty basic stuff), just a few glamour shots for you ;)

 In a large pot, bring about 10 cups of water to a boil.
 Once water is at a rolling boil, carefully add chopped potatoes, celery, onion, and sea salt.
 Water level should be just above potatoes.
 If not, remove some water using a soup ladle or large-handled coffee mug.
 Be careful!

 Bring back up to a boil, then reduce heat to medium-high and continue cooking until potatoes are done (about 13-15 minutes).

 Whisk together cornstarch and cold water until cornstarch is dissolved and there are no lumps.
 Add mixture to pot.
 Reduce heat to medium and cook until it begins to thicken.

-Add non-dairy milk of choice, more salt (if needed) and black pepper to taste.
+Add non-dairy milk of choice, more salt (if needed), and black pepper to taste.
 Continue to cook for 15-20 minutes.
-Remove from heat and let soup cool slightly (soup will thicken as it cools).
+Remove from heat and let the soup cool slightly (soup will thicken as it cools).

 Top with optional toppings and enjoy!